sjsu-library/unionist/_items/unionist--text-0026.md

   to communications on both sides of the Canterbury question, a promise of which we presume he will not require the “measurement,” since he has, by assigning his reasons for so doing, admitted having made and revoked it.
-But if he chooses to have it that he has made no express promises to conduct his paper ”with that independence and fairness which ought to characterize a public journal,” we are willing he should have it so, and if he prefers to set in such a manner as shows that he considers himself under no implied obligation to that fairness, why!
+But if he chooses to have it that he has made no express promises to conduct his paper "with that independence and fairness which ought to characterize a public journal," we are willing he should have it so, and if he prefers to set in such a manner as shows that he considers himself under no implied obligation to that fairness, why!
 Let him so act.
 But really, we did not expect he would publicly take exceptions to our declaration, that he